-UK Parliament · Bill
+UK Parliament · Public Bill · No. 1888

 Savings (Government Contributions) Act 2017

 This Act allows the government to top up money in people's savings accounts as an incentive to encourage saving.
-If you save a certain amount, the government adds extra cash to reward you—similar to a bonus for managing your money responsibly.
+If you save a certain amount, the government adds extra cash to reward you, similar to a bonus for managing your money responsibly.

 45% Ayes · 23055% Noes · 277

-Bill Passage
+Bill passage

 Commons